<%- data.texts.loaderText %>

 A vegetarian diet during pregnancy

-Read more about vegetarian and vegan mums-to-be.
+Read more about being vegetarian or vegan and pregnant.

 If you're bringing up your baby or child on a vegetarian diet, you need to make sure they eat a wide variety of foods to provide the energy and vitamins they need for growth.